 “In Norway, we want a society where everyone can participate.
 Therefore, universal design of ICT (information and communication technology) is a legal requirement for both public and private sector.”

 Countries like Norway are leading the way to bridge the gap between able and disabled.
 In Ontario, Canada, there are provincial laws forcing 50+ employee companies to be WCAG 2.0 Level A compliant.
-The Canadian government is moving towards passing a bill (Bill C-81), which will include accessibility standards, regulations, compliance and enforcement for communication technology.
+The Canadian government is moving towards passing a bill (Bill C-81), which will include web accessibility standards, regulations, compliance and enforcement for communication technology.
 In the US, apart from government, there are no enforceable ADA legal standards to follow for website accessibility – but Title III of the Americans with Disabilities Act (ADA) prohibits discrimination on the basis of disability.
-Since there isn’t a legal requirement for non-compliant companies to redevelop, we’re seeing a rise in accessibility-based lawsuits.
-In 2017 alone the US saw 814 website accessibility-based lawsuits filed in federal and state courts.
+Since there isn’t a legal requirement for non-compliant companies to redevelop, we’re seeing a rise in web development accessibility-based lawsuits.
+In 2017 alone the US saw 814 web accessibility-based lawsuits filed in federal and state courts.
 For example, Glossier is currently being sued for not maintaining an accessible website, after a user faced multiple barriers while trying to navigate their e-commerce site.

 The clothing and cosmetics industries are notorious for being non-compliant.
 Instead favoring aesthetics first.
 Fortunately there are companies like Sephora who are keeping their site very close to being 100% compliant, and are still able to look fantastic.